Cancer Center Bridge Fund

-“Dealing with cancer and its treatment creates enough anxiety and stress for patients and their families,” says Brad Johnson, director of the Augusta Health Cancer Center.
+“Dealing with cancer and its treatment creates enough anxiety and stress for patients and their families,” says John Girard, director of the Augusta Health Center for Cancer & Blood Disorders.
 “The Bridge Fund covers the gap for patients in need, allowing them to focus on treatment and getting healthy.”

 Every day, I see people who are just knocked off their feet by cancer; they are worried and scared.
 They are just trying to make it through treatment the best they can.
 The Bridge Fund helps these patients during one of the most difficult times of their lives.
 It makes a huge difference.”Leigh Anderson

 Licensed Clinical Social Worker in the Augusta Health Cancer Center

 Cancer patients need excellent clinical care, compassion, and understanding.
 They may also need personalized help and assistance with those things that serve as barriers or obstacles to care.
 The Bridge Fund is used to “bridge the gap” when a critical need arises and no other assistance is available.
 Gifts to the Bridge Fund make it possible for us to provide for the immediate needs that our patients and their families face, such as:

 - Medication assistance for prescriptions that are not covered by Patient Assistance Programs or some insurance providers.

 - Assistance with the cost of nutritional supplements not covered by insurance.
 This includes both the oral and tube feeding supplements.